 All of these tropical plants thrive in warm, bright, humid environments, and though the humidity in homes varies, during the winter when New Englanders run their heat, the average humidity is around 5%.
 That stands in stark contrast to the 60% that most houseplants prefer, and the 75% that most tropical plants prefer.
 We can’t make you do anything, but we will say that a humidifier is beneficial to your plants and to your own health (respiratory, skin, etc.)

 So stop by and see what all we have to offer by way of tropical plants.
 A trip to Martinique or the Maldives is always a treat, but when you can’t get away, standing under the limbs of a fiddle leaf fig, or looking over the fronds of a bromeliad will give you almost as much pleasure.
 Our tropical plant selection changes faster than the speed of the internet so most of these are not available on our website.
 Call or come in to see these stunning specimens!
 We look forward to seeing you in our greenhouse.

 Check out this lizard that we found on one of our trees!
 He made the journey all the way from Florida, and we’ve seen him off to a safe new home.

-Justin Lievano is an expert in the art of flora, and a wordsmith extraordinaire.
-You can find him in McArdle's flower shop or greenhouse.
+by Justin Lievano, an expert in the art of flora, and a wordsmith extraordinaire.